msft-davidlee/contoso-coffee-house/README.md

 ### New Business Requirements
 * Contoso Coffee House would like to consider real-time award of points to increase member satisfaction with the program and perhaps additional purchases because of potential to get more points.
 One thought is that the Point-Of-Sale could forward transaction.
 There could potentially be a daily transaction log generated for reconciliation.
 * Would like to at some point collobrate with other organizations with similar loyalty program so points can be award from them either real-time or maybe based on schedule from their transaction logs.
-Offers can be displayed and customer can choose to opt-in via their Mobile App.
 For example, if the customer uses a Credit Card from a certain bank to make the purchase, there would be double points awarded.
 This would be a beta program.
 * Security MUST be a priority and we should design with zero trust in mind.

 # Demos